The Osage Police Department is committed to protecting lives,

-The Police Department business office will be closed
+The OPD Business office will be closed Monday, February 15th for

 Have you signed up for the Mitchell County Alerts Emergency Notification System?
 Click HERE to sign up for texts, emails or a voice call.
 The City of Osage will also be utilizing this system for notifications.